MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-document-sharing-onedrive.md

 ---
-title: "Extending Document Sharing and OneDrive for Business" ms.custom: na ms.date: 10/01/2021 ms.reviewer: na ms.suite: na
+title: Extending Document Sharing and OneDrive for Business
+description: Learn how the document sharing capability is used with OneDrive for Business, and how you can extend it. ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual ms.service: "dynamics365-business-central"
-ms.tgt_pltfrm: na
-ms.topic: conceptual
-ms.service: "dynamics365-business-central"
 author: jswymer
+ms.author: jswymer
+ms.date: 10/01/2021
 ---
 # Extending Document Sharing and OneDrive for Business Integration